secretfader/secretfader/README.md

 us earning our licenses, myself included.
-Today, I continue that tradition of sharing knowledge by [authoring technical blog entries](https://www.secretfader.com), working to [build communities through events](https://www.cogoldrust.com), and mentoring the next generation of engineers one-on-one at local events and makerspaces.
+Today, I continue that tradition of sharing knowledge by [authoring technical blog entries](https://www.secretfader.com), working to [build communities through events][cogoldrust], and mentoring the next generation of engineers one-on-one at local events and makerspaces.

 ## Offline :sunrise_over_mountains: :biking_man: